Determinantal Point Processes in the Flat Limit: The flat limit of fixed-size L-ensembles (univariate case)

 \end{example}

 \begin{remark} Some algebra reveals that

 where in the last expression we have sorted the points in $X$ so that $x_1 \leq x_2 \leq \ldots \leq x_m$.
 As in \eqref{eq:cs-case-joint-prob} above, the repulsive nature of the limit point process is immediately apparent from eq. \eqref{eq:det-exp-kernel}.
 Unlike \eqref{eq:cs-case-joint-prob}, which involves all distances, eq. \eqref{eq:det-exp-kernel} only involves distances between direct neighbours.
-We speculate that similar expressions exist for $r>1$ but we unfortunately have not been able to derive them. \end{remark} \begin{proof} Eq. \eqref{eq:det-exp-kernel} may be derived by using a finite difference operator of the form:
+We speculate that similar expressions exist for $r>1$, but have unfortunately been unable to derive them. \end{remark} \begin{proof} Eq. \eqref{eq:det-exp-kernel} may be derived by using a finite difference operator of the form:

 where $\delta_i = x_{i+1}-x_i$.
 Since $\matr{F}$ is lower-triangular, $\det \matr{F}= \prod_{i=1}^{m-1} \delta_i^{-1}$.
 Then applying lemma \ref{lem:det-saddlepoint} to and simplifying yields the result. \end{proof}